Kiwi company launches data centre in a box offering

 “The other advantage is that unlike many multi-national vendors, when it comes to the components, we're vendor agnostic,” Lewis says.

 He says the Datablok offers best of breed and fit-for-purpose hardware, locally supported and in whatever layout a customer requires.

-“There’s an advantage in not utilising valuable office space for a data centre,” Lewis says, noting that moving a data centre from a building into a 20-foot container frees up space for eight to 10 desks.
+“There's an advantage in not utilising valuable office space for a data center,” Lewis says, noting that moving a data center from a building into a 20-foot container frees up space for eight to 10 desks.

 “That can mean in the difference in a company having to move to new premises, or being able to remain where they are,” Lewis says.
 The Datablok can then be housed in a warehouse, or outside in a carpark or on a rooftop.

 Oil and gas exploration customers are also a key target for Datablok.

 Datablok's first customer, Hawkes Bay communications provider Unison, opted for the offering because ‘it was more cost effective than moving the data center within our current building, and gave additional benefits of being external to the main site', says Unison chief information officer Mike McGarvey.